OST File Size is Bigger Than Mailbox Size Issue

 Like storing shared folders, you can decide to disable the alternative to cache Public Folder Favorites.

-As opposed to disabling the alternative out and out, you could likewise evacuate some Public Folder Favorites or just select a couple of subfolders rather than reduce the size of data being cached.
+Rather than completely disabling the option, you could also remove some Public Folder Favorites or just select a couple of subfolders to reduce the size of data cached.

-At the point when you use a Gmail account, items could be copied because of the folders you are bought into.
+When you use a Gmail account, items may be copied due to the folders you are subscribed to.
 This additionally applies to Outlook 2010 and past which store the IMAP reserve in a PST file.

 If the OST file turns out to be an excessively enormous size, it’s smarter to take a backup and save the file in PST file format.
 You can convert OST to PST as it very well may be effectively moved to other storage locations and brought into some other Outlook account.